lienadochuko/lienadochuko/README.md

 -🌍  I'm based in Lagos, Nigeria
-##-🌱 I’m currently learning to be a certified Software Engineer
+<p>-🌱 I’m currently learning to be a certified Software Engineer </p>
-##-👯 I’m looking to collaborate on projects relating to Programming 💬 Feel free to ask me about Frontend development, Linux OS and Programming languages
+<p>-👯 I’m looking to collaborate on projects relating to Programming 💬 Feel free to ask me about Frontend development, Linux OS and Programming languages </p>
-##-📫feel free to reach me at: erhisowomedanielking@gmail.com
+<p>-📫feel free to reach me at: erhisowomedanielking@gmail.com</p>
-##- ⚡ Fun fact: I am an avid fantasy reader.
+<p>- ⚡ Fun fact: I am an avid fantasy reader.</p>

 **Skills**